dzh1104/feature/docs/react/create-react-app.md

 ## npm run eject
 >Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

+## npm run build

+>You may serve it with a static server

+npm install -g serve

+serve -s build

 ## Debugging in the Editor

 >You would need to have the latest version of `VS Code` and VS Code `Chrome Debugger Extension` installed.